abhinpai/pai-portfolio/docs/javascript/modules/m1_basic.md

 }
 ```

-What the heck 🤯 how is that even working when let wont allow re-assignment 🤔
+What the heck 🤯 how is that even working when let won't allow re-assignment 🤔

 :::danger TBU
-Add behind scene of for loop with let
+Add behind the scene of for loop with let
 :::